Phone

 Containerized Cargo

-Historically, loading and unloading cargo required significant time and labor.
-The introduction of container transportation substantially reduced handling time and simplified cargo operations.
-Multi-purpose vessels are also capable of transporting livestock, vehicles, and heavy equipment.
+Multi-purpose vessels can also transport livestock, vehicles, and heavy equipment.
 Overall, the development of multipurpose vessels has significantly reduced transportation time, operational costs, and labor requirements.

 Distinctive Features of Multi-Purpose Vessels